 The First Seminar Meetings are organized for each Division on the 1st Wednesday after classes for the semester have begun to provide new students with an opportunity to meet with professors from each Division and choose a supervisor.
-Division Heads will report the selection of supervisors within 3 weeks of the First Seminar Meeting.
+After the First Seminar Meeting, all consecutive meetings are scheduled between supervisors and students.
+Please contact the Academic Office for any inquiries regarding the